Rodalies de Catalunya: Camp de Tarragona commuter railway service

-Girona commuter rail service
+Girona commuter railway service

 The Girona commuter rail service started services on 24 March 2014, four days after the Camp de Tarragona commuter rail service did so, becoming the second commuter rail service in Catalonia not centered in Barcelona.
 It consists of a single 44-station line named RG1 (letter 'G' referring to Girona), which directly links the Alt Empordà, Gironès, Selva and Maresme areas.
 Before the RG1 started services, its route was only possible by interchanging at Maçanet-Massanes railway station.
 In addition, the RG1 has improved the service pattern at stations in the Girona area.